-Something unusual is that this drink contains 3mg of melatonin.
-Melatonin is a sleep-regulating hormone, and we like that it’s included here because the best recovery happens while we’re asleep.
+Something unusual is that this drink contains 3mg of melatonin, a sleep-regulating hormone.
+We like that it’s included here because the best recovery happens while we’re asleep.

 It should help you fall asleep faster, soothe restless legs, and help you stay asleep for longer, while your muscles do their thing.

 - Contains 3 mg of melatonin